chauff/cse1500-web-transcripts/Lecture-node.md

 - Line 1 provides us with access to the filesystem object.
 The corresponding **Node module** is `fs`.
 A module is a **self-contained** piece of code that provides **reusable functionality**.
 The function `require()` usually returns a JavaScript object (we cover `require` in more detail in [a later lecture](Lecture-node2.md)).
 In this case, `fs` is our entry point to the file system.
 - You should have recognized that [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) contains two parameters: the path to the file to watch and a **callback** function that is executed when a file change has occurred.
 The callback function is anonymous (though nothing prevents us from giving the function a name) and executed asynchronously.
-- As the filesystem access requires operating system specific code, the behaviour can vary across file systems; the underlying operating system calls are outlined in the [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) documentation (scroll to *Availability*).
+- As the filesystem access requires operating system specific code, the behaviour can vary across file systems; the underlying operating system calls are outlined in the [`fs.watch`](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) documentation.
 - The last line of code (`console.log("Now watching " + file);`) is executed immediately after the **setup** of the callback.

 A note on Node terminology: you will often find references to **Node modules** and **Node packages**.
 They differ slightly in meaning: